drrobotk/drrobotk.github.io/aboutme.md

 <p align="center"><img src="/assets/img/pylib.png" alt="isolated" width="350"/></p>

 After leaving academia, one of the roles I decided to pursue was a Scientific Software Engineer at the Meteorological Office.
-I gave a presentation on the history, applications and good practices in scientific software engineering.
+For this role, I gave a presentation on the history, applications and good practices in scientific software engineering.

 <p align="center"><a href="https://www.metoffice.gov.uk/"><img src="/assets/img/mo.png" alt="isolated" width="125"/></a></p>